Dooders/AgentCell/README.md

-# Pyology
+# AgentCell
 ![Project Status](https://img.shields.io/badge/status-in%20development-orange)

-Pyology is a object-oriented model of a biological cell, implemented as a Python library.
+AgentCell is a object-oriented model of a biological cell, implemented as a Python library.
 It provides a framework for simulating cellular processes and metabolic pathways.

 ## Features